 Dormant Accounts and Returns

-When money is deposited into an XTRM company or personal wallet, it is identical to being deposited into a bank account i.e the funds now belong to the beneficiary.
+When money is deposited into an XTRM company or personal wallet, it is identical to being deposited into a bank account, i.e. the funds now belong to the beneficiary.
 We notify the beneficiary of payment using the contact information provided to us by that company or individual.
-XTRM holds monies in many global banks accounts on behalf of our customers and partners and we are financially regulated in exactly the same way traditional banks are regulated.
+XTRM holds monies in many global banks accounts on behalf of our customers and partners, and we are financially regulated in the same way traditional banks are regulated.

 Monies in a wallet typically cannot be returned to the remitter as they do not belong to the remitter (or XTRM).
-Exceptions may apply when a clear and obvious error has occured and there is no unresolved dispute.
+However, exceptions may apply when a clear and obvious error has occurred and there is no unresolved dispute.

-Having a XTRM account go dormant, like all financial organizations, happens from time to time.
-Whatever the reason may be for an account to fall dormant, nobody wants to see the recipients money disappear.
-While the money still belongs to the customer, after a certain period of time XTRM is required to hand it over to the State.
+Having an XTRM account go dormant, like all financial organizations, happens from time to time.
+Nobody wants to see the recipients ' money disappear, whatever the reason may be for an account to fall dormant.
+Therefore, while the money still belongs to the customer, XTRM is required to hand it over to the State after a certain period of time.
 This is known as escheating an account.

 How long before this happens?

 Generally, a time frame of three to five years with no customer-initiated activity sends an account into dormancy.
-The amount of time that must lapse depends on the state in which the account was opened.
+However, the amount of time that must lapse depends on the state in which the account was opened.

 Do you try to notify the account holder?

-How do account holders avoid letting their account go dormant?
+How do account holders avoid letting their accounts go dormant?

 - Keep their address and contact information updated on their XTRM account.
-If they keep your contact information, email, mobile number and address up-to-date, they will be be less likely to miss the final notification before an account is turned over to the state.
-If they allow the state to escheat an account, it could take months or even years to reclaim their funds.
+If they keep your contact information, email, mobile number and address up-to-date, they will be less likely to miss the final notification before an account is turned over to the state.
+If they allow the state to escheat an account, reclaim their funds could take months or even years.

 - Review their XTRM account regularly.
-By doing this, they can identify which wallets have funds and move funds to another account to make it less of a worry.
+Doing this can identify which wallets have funds and move funds to another account to make it less of a worry.